 There's no need to get jealous of your friend's photos from somewhere out of the city.
 Partying and relaxing at New York’s beaches is a great experience!
 Coney Island is called the people's playground for a reason.
 Visit the beaches to catch the ultimate rays of the summer sun.
 Enjoy its Sunlite Pool, beautiful picnic outings, and finally admire fireworks in the evening.

 The annual party in Little Brazil draws crowds to celebrate the Brazilian community of New York by dancing, appreciating unique arts and crafts, and eating Brazilian food.
 This lively event dedicated to Brazil’s independence is held throughout 25 blocks of Little Brazil near West 46th Street.
 People flock not only from all over New York City but from all corners of the world to celebrate the glory of Brazilian culture.

 Washington Square Outdoor Art Exhibit (September 5-7, 2020)

 Washington Square Outdoor Art Exhibit is one of the most vibrant art fairs in the city held during Memorial Day and Labor Day weekends.
 It showcases artists and artisans from around New York and the world.
 It attracts a colorful crowd of art enthusiasts, art critics, students, and designers.The sidewalk show is located on University Place, starting at East 13th Street and stretching south to West 3rd Street.

-There's something to do for the tastes of many: music, parades, 12-hour dance parties, art exhibitions, Broadway shows, and boating.
-Have a memorable, fun-filled Labor Day holiday weekend in NYC with your new and old friends.
+Labor Day Weekend in NYC offers something to do for the tastes of many: music, parades, 12-hour dance parties, art exhibitions, Broadway shows, and boating.
+Relax on the lawns of the city's green areas: Brooklyn Bridge Park and Governor's Island.
+Have a memorable, fun-filled Labor Day holiday weekend in NYC with your new and old friends!